-Pursuant to the Series C Shareholders' Agreement, at the time of our initial public offering, all of our outstanding preferred shares converted into our common shares.
+Pursuant to the Series C Shareholders' Agreement, in the event of our initial public offering, all of our outstanding preferred shares will convert into our common shares.

 The Series B and Series C preferred shares were issued and sold in reliance upon the exemption from registration under Section 4(a)(2) of the Securities Act.
 We have used the proceeds from these offerings to repay the January 2013 loan agreement with Alfamira in full for the amount of CHF 1,186,386 and EUR 258,847, including accrued interest and for research and development and general corporate purposes.